divyajeettt/pyvectors/README.md

 ## Footnotes

-The project does not (yet) use private/read-only class attributes available in Python where they ideally should be.
+- The project does not (yet) use private/read-only class attributes available in Python where they ideally should be.
+- classmethods `ExceptionNull(*vectors)` and `ExceptionVector(*vectors)` are not meant for use

 ## Run